kai9987kai/kai9987kai.github.io/README.md

 # kai9987kai.github.io is my website

-My github hosted website also screenshots of projects are stored on this site.
+My github hosted website also screenshots of projects are stored on this site and project pages as well.